marquisdepolis/galen-evals/README.md

 6. Create a way to perturb the questions to see how well the LLMs react to new info coming in [Done]
 7. Create a way to provide a "knowledgebase" to see how good the LLMs are at asking for help from the right quarters [Done]
 8. Add answer clusters and plotting w.r.t categories to the automated model ranking file
+9. Create tests against other hosting services and more LLMs
+10. Create a test for tasks that combine the abilities together - search/ doc reading/ coding etc